lsbFlying/resy/README.md

 </details>

 #### createStore options item - initialReset
-For states that need to exist globally, such as login or theme, you need to set initialReset to true.
+for states that need to exist globally, such as login or theme, you need to set initialReset to true.
 ```tsx
 const loginStore = createStore<{ userName: string; userId: number }>(